derrickturk/usethe.computer/posts_src/10-open-recursion-the-essence-of-oo.md

 We'll be using C++ and Python to explore these ideas, but I hope you'll make the attempt to follow along even if you've never used these languages.
 C++ was chosen because it makes some of the distinctions we need syntactically explicit; Python because it's more familiar to the average modern programmer, engineer, or data scientist - and because it'll give us a chance to build our own implementations of these concepts "from scratch" using just a simple subset of the language.

-## a bad idea which could only have originated in California
+## A Bad Idea Which Could Only Have Originated in California

 Many computer scientists and programmers have proposed definitions of object-oriented programming (henceforth "OO" or "OOP").
 It's a bit of a "blind men and the elephant" situation, but the majority of definitions seem to agree on a few crucial ideas.